 1.3.1.1 Under the Liberia Immigration Service Re-entry program, there is again an extreme discretion left with the Commissioner-General and his deputies to the re-entry documents.
 There is also no clear-cut payment procedure for the re-entry process.
 Although the Immigration Service stipulated payment is One hundred and fifty United States Dollars (US\$150.00), there are instances where immigration officers use discretion without given applicants official receipts for amounts paid.
-During the interview process, Immigration officials did present document to the team showing that payments are done in keep with established government regulations including the Public Financial Management laws in they payment of lawful revenue.
-There were also no documents shown indicating that online platforms have been used to pay fees for re-entry by applicants
+During the interview process, Immigration officers did not present documents to the team showing that payments are done in keeping with established government regulations including the Public Financial Management laws in the payment of lawful revenue.
+There were also no documents showing or indicating that online platforms have been used to pay fees for re-entry by applicants.